Social media is an important channel for reaching, reconnecting and engaging with supporters.

 Tip: Many people view Facebook on a mobile phone, so always consider what your post will look like on a small screen.
 Aim to grab attention with simple, short posts.
 Before linking to a website, check how it looks on a phone first.

 Facebook is a place where people connect with friends and communicate in a personal, casual way.
-Oragnisations tend to succeed when they also use a conversational, authentic way.
+Organisations tend to succeed when they also use a conversational, authentic tone.
 Overly formal language can feel out of place.
-Posts which evoke emotion often stand out in News Feed.
+Posts which evoke emotion often stand out in the News Feed.
 Inspiring, solutions-orientated messages are often the most engaging.